 Upgrading from Vaadin 23

 This guide goes through the changes you’ll need to make in your applications when upgrading from Vaadin 23 to the latest version.
-After these changes, your application should compile, run, behave and look the way it did before you upgraded.
+After making them, your application should compile, run, behave, and look the way it did before you upgraded.

 Tip